Pulasu Co.

 Couldn't load pickup availability

-These statement fringe earrings are hand beaded by Inga Awaska, a beading and cultural workshop of Indigenous Inga Women in Putumayo, Colombia.
+These statement fringe earrings are hand-beaded by Inga Awaska, a beading and cultural workshop of Indigenous Inga Women in Santiago, Putumayo.

 Filled with intricate, detailed, and storytelling symbolism that expresses Inga culture & heritage.

-The symbol showed in these earrings is called "Sarra", meaning "maiz" or "corn" in the Inga language.
+The symbol shown in these earrings is called "Sarra", meaning "maiz" or "corn" in the Inga language.
 It is an important symbol for the community considering that corn is a staple food!
-I had these custom made after falling in love with the way the artisans decided to interpret the sign in their own way through beadwork.
-Definitely a beautiful mix of both modern and traditional touches.
+I had this design custom-made after falling in love with the way the artisans interpreted the symbol through their unique beadwork.
+A beautiful blend of modern and traditional elements.

 Length: 6.5 in.